haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-From AXVE0, 150312:
+# From BPRE0, 1609E7:
-trainerbattle 03 VICKY 0 <16F9EC>
+trainerbattle 03 TERRY~11 0 <173110>
 {
-Kwah!
-You are strong...
-My granddaughter was right...
+Humph!

+At least you're raising your
+POKéMON!
 }
 ```
 Notes: